| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday April 26, 2010

 typically used to finance research, promotion and other efforts considered

+to be beneficial to the agricultural commodity represented.
 "The first checkoff funds for winter canola in Oklahoma will be charged this spring when the current crop is harvested," Mindemann said.
 "No sunflowers are being grown at this time in Oklahoma.
 The checkoff will be applied to that crop when it is harvested."
 Members of the Oklahoma Oilseed Commission, along with Mindemann, are: Brent Rendel, chairman; Kelly Chain, vice chairman; Lee Leeper and Brent Thompson, members.
 "The 2010 winter canola crop really looks good," Mindemann, who has 200 acres, said.
 "Our field day at Lahoma was really good.
 We had a good producer turnout and the OSU scientists had a lot of good information to share with us."
 Click on the link below for more on this story about the checkoff rate for both Canola and Sunflowers being set for the 2010 harvest of both crops. | |

-Postponed Due to Politics- Climate Change Redo ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Today's
+| Postponed Due to Politics- Climate Change Redo ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Today's

 anticipated release of a new climate change bill has been postponed, after